thetonto/node-red-contrib-sensibo/README.md

 [https://sensibo.com/](https://sensibo.com/ "Sensibo Home Page")

-This is an initial release of two nodes to communicate with the Sensibo Cloud.
+This is a release of two nodes to communicate with the Sensibo Cloud.
-- Sensibo: Trigger -> or Poll the cloud for measurements.
+- Sensibo-in -> Either trigger or timer poll the cloud for measurements.
+Can also retreive full config of the node
 - Sensibo-send ->  Send commands to the cloud.

 Once the API key is setup there is automatic pod discovery of available pods for configuration (no need to lookup podID's)